msfjarvis/dotfiles/packages/README.md

 - [caddy-tailscale] : Caddy plugin that enables serving sites directly into your Tailnet
 - [clipboard-substitutor] : Rust CLI to listen to clipboard events and perform operations on the copied text
 - [cyberdrop-dl] : Downloader for CyberDrop and other archive sites
+- [dependency-watch]: Script to wait for an artifact to appear in a Maven repository or to monitor coordinates for new versions.
 - [diffuse-bin] : Java tool to diff between APKs, AARs and JARs
 - [ficsit-cli] : CLI-based mod manager for Satisfactory
 - [gallery-dl-unstable] : gallery-dl repackaging that follows the main branch